 To provide a sneak-peak of my understanding of how these work in practice: CBSE curriculum will usually offer a pre-set combination of subjects geared towards specific career goals; CISCE (ICSE, ISC) will retain some of those properties while providing a bit more flexibility by adding some volume to the course; State boards will be narrower in focus; IGCSE will offer foundation courses to all with an option to gain deeper knowledge to students with the right aptitude in the subjects while allowing others with different abilities to explore other interests; IB will offer deep knowledge and experience in courses of your choosing from defined subject areas.

-CBSE or Central Board of Secondary Education is the most popular school board in India.
+CBSE or Central Board of Secondary Education is currently the most popular school board in India.

 It conducts the following examinations:

-- All India Secondary School Examination (AISSE) or Continuous and Comprehensive Evaluation (CCE) in grade 10
+- All India Secondary School Examination (AISSE) in Grade 10

-- All India Senior School Certificate Examination (AISSCE) for grade 12
+- All India Senior School Certificate Examination (AISSCE) in Grade 12

 - Joint Entrance Exam (JEE) for admission to major engineering and architecture colleges in India including IIT